 The Jerusalem artichoke can be a very suitable food for celiac diets where fiber intake is often scarce.

 Allergy: The plant contains an allergen component, sesquiterpene lactones, common in plants of the Compositae family.
 Individuals allergic to other plants of the Compositae family may also be allergic to the Jerusalem artichoke.

 Contact dermatitis: contact with the fresh plant can cause dermatitis.

 Stomach upset: People with a low tolerance to inulin or fructose should avoid eating Jerusalem artichokes.
 They can cause severe abdominal pain.

 The Jerusalem artichoke is rich in inulin, a type of fiber with prebiotic effect and intestinal regulator.
 However, some people may be intolerant to this fiber, causing them flatulence, abdominal pain and digestive discomfort.

 Some people may feel bloated or experience abdominal pain after eating artichokes.
 Generally, people suffering bloating after eating artichokes, will probably feel the same with Jerusalem artichoke, since both foods are rich in inulin.

-More information on Jerusalem artichoke in the listing above
+More information on Jerusalem artichoke.

 Other interesting articles